amanzi/ats-hands-on-transport/README.md

 ### 1. Learning Objectives :dart:
 By the end of this workshop, participants will be able to:
-* Understand key concepts of the [transport process kernel (PK)](https://github.com/amanzi/ats/tree/master/src/pk_transport) in Amanzi-ATS;
+* Understand the basics of the [transport process kernel (PK)](https://github.com/amanzi/ats/tree/master/src/pk_transport) in Amanzi-ATS;
-* Develop workflows that couple transport PK with [hydrology PK](https://amanzi.github.io/ats/stable/input_spec/process_kernels/physical/flow.html).
+* Develop workflows that couple transport PK with [hydrology PK](https://amanzi.github.io/ats/stable/input_spec/process_kernels/physical/flow.html);
+* Visualize and analyze Amanzi-ATS model outputs.

 ---